nginxinc/kubernetes-ingress/docs/content/configuration/security.md

 weight: 1500
 ---

-NGINX Ingress Controller follows Kubernetes best practices.
-A good starting point is the official Kubernetes documentation for [Securing a Cluster](https://kubernetes.io/docs/tasks/administer-cluster/securing-a-cluster/).
+NGINX Ingress Controller follows Kubernetes best practices: this page outlines configuration specific to NGINX Ingress Controller you may require, including links to examples in the [GitHub repository](https://github.com/nginxinc/kubernetes-ingress/tree/release-3.5).

-This page outlines configuration specific to NGINX Ingress Controller you may require, including links to examples in the [GitHub repository](https://github.com/nginxinc/kubernetes-ingress/tree/release-3.5).
+For general guidance, we recommend the official Kubernetes documentation for [Securing a Cluster](https://kubernetes.io/docs/tasks/administer-cluster/securing-a-cluster/).

 ## RBAC and Service Accounts